Ruppeiner geometry and thermodynamic phase transition of the black hole in massive gravity: Acknowledgment

 \section{Acknowledgment}

-Bin Wu would like to thank Wei Xu and De-cheng Zou for their useful discussions.
+Bin Wu would like to thank Wei Xu and De-cheng Zou for their helpful discussions.
 The financial supports from the National Natural Science Foundation of China (Grant Nos.
-11947208 and 11947301), Major Basic Research Program of Natural Science of Shaanxi Province (Grant No. 2017KCT-12), Scientific Research Program of Shaanxi Provincial Education Department (Program No.18JK0771) and Double First-Class University Construction Project of Northwest University are gratefully acknowledged.
-The authors thank the anonymous referee for the helpful comments that improve this work greatly. \end{spacing}
+11947208, 12047502), China Postdoctoral Science Foundation (Grant Nos.
+2017M623219, 2020M673460), Major Basic Research Program of Natural Science of Shaanxi Province (Grant No. 2019JQ-081), Shaanxi Postdoctoral Science and Double First-Class University Construction Project of Northwest University are gratefully acknowledged.
+The authors thank the anonymous referees for the constructive suggestions that improve this work greatly.